dustinpfister/blog_posts/_posts/canvas-getting-started.md

 ## 1 - Canvas basics

 When it comes to the canvas basics there is not much to it to get stared assuming that you have at least some knowledge of html and javaScript to begin with.
-The basic process is get a reference to a canvas element in html, or create and inject one first.
-Once you have a reference ot the canvas element you can then use the get context method of the canvas element reference to ger an instance of the 2d drawing api.
-This drawing api then has all kind of methods that can be used to draw to the canvas with javaScript.
+The basic process is to get a reference to a canvas element in html, or create and inject one first.
+Once you have a reference to the canvas element you can then use the get context method of the canvas element reference to get an instance of the 2d drawing context.
+This drawing context or api then has all kind of methods and properties that can be used to draw to the canvas with javaScript.

 Whenever I start a new canvas project with plain old vanilla js, I often start with something like this.